 The Doctor of Science in Holistic Medicine consists of many separate modular courses covering a whole spectrum of health topics – each of these modular courses is a stand-alone and can be taken as an individual Diploma Course with Certification.
 This encourages the student to implement this knowledge-base in clinical practice as soon as they have completed each Diploma course, as they will have the Certification to prove that they have passed these exams for the said course.

 The modular course structure based on distance-learning allows the student to work at their own pace while working elsewhere without having to disrupt family or working life.
-The student can even work while they are travelling as most of the course materials are in downloadable files that can be stored on the hard disc of the computer.
+The student can also work offline while travelling as most of the course materials are in downloadable files that can be stored on the hard disc of the computer.
 There are hundreds of pages of reading material with each course.

 There are also many interactive videos and documentaries to watch and you can even copy these directly to your laptop and watch them while on a plane.
 There are also hundreds of links to many other sources of helpful information – these courses have taken many years to write and develop and are at a cutting-edge level that is difficult to match.